renanaribeiro91/nest-react-prisma/README.md

-# Project: User Service ( Em construção - project under construction )
+# Project: User Service (Em construção - Project under construction)

 This project implements a user service using Node.js with Nest.js in the backend and ReactJS in the frontend.
 The service allows performing basic CRUD (Create, Read, Update, Delete) operations to manipulate user information.